KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 # Teensy-MIDI2CV8 Version a0.6
-## A naive take on an 8-voices polyphonic MIDI to CV program for Teensy 4.1.
+## A PWM-based 8-voices polyphonic MIDI to CV program for Teensy 4.1.
 ### ********** Still UNTESTED!
 Do NOT use, this is just a "travelogue"! ***********

 ## History: